Open Hydro

 Whilst progressing larger demonstration projects in Canada and France, OpenHydro continued to bring subsequent generations of its device for testing on the test rig at EMEC.
 Its 7th generation 6m diameter turbine was installed in April 2014 and accrued over 10,000 hours of run time.

 Unfortunately OpenHydro’s parent company, Naval Energies, made the decision to liquidate OpenHydro in July 2018.
-Whilst the turbine was removed in 2022 the platform remains in situ to support offshore testing at the site.
+The turbine was removed in 2022, and platform decommissioning completed in 2024.

 What challenges were you facing prior to testing at EMEC?